 Mud Tubes Along Foundations

 Mud tubes are a common sign of subterranean termites.
-These tubes protect termites from dry air as they travel between soil and wooden structures.
+These structures protect termites as they travel between soil and wood, and pest control professionals often find them along foundations, crawl spaces, or basement walls.

 Winged Termites and Shed Wings